elastic-interval/pretenst-com/_posts/2020-06-15-prefab-tension-1.md

 ## Model

 I started by making a virtual model using the **pretenst** app, focusing on the joints where the tension cords come together.
-If the struts are to ony push on the tension network, they must have something to push on, so I decided to make them spherical.
+If the struts are to only push on the tension network, they must have something to push on, so I decided to make them spherical.
 This is an image of it ray traced by **blender**:

 ![virtual][virtual]